michelacameletti/risultati_modello_inla/README.md

 Yes ISPRA is the acronym for the institute, so we have left it in the paper.

 - Line 139: Does the mentioned criteria mean that you use a different set of observations for each month in the mapping procedure?
 Or did you remove the annual time series for every station with a missing month?
 The monthly time step in the training procedure is not introduced yet at this point (except the abstract).
 Can you phrase the sentence a bit more concise?
 You talk about observations per month, but the daily means are composed of averaged hourly or half-hourly values.
 Better to talk about "valid daily mean concentrations" or so (see line 142)?

-In line 143 use the term "monitoring stations" (in stead of "measurements" are located)
-Did you include al types of stations?
+- In line 143 use the term "monitoring stations" (in stead of "measurements" are located) Did you include al types of stations?
 Especially traffic/industrial are impacted by local source increments and I am curious how you treated those.

+We have changed "measurements" with "monitoring stations" as suggested by the reviewer.
+As for the monitoring stations included in the study: yes we have included all kinds of stations, the only criteria we have used to exclude a station is the presence of too many missing data as explained in the paper.

 - Line 147-148 you say twice the same thing in the on the one hand/other hand.
 Maybe remove the whole sentence as it does not add so much to the story

 We have modified this sentence